-Representatives from the 189 States Parties will have the right to vote.
-However, civil society’s role in the entire process is crucial as it can have a direct influence on the positions adopted by countries.
+Representatives from the 189 States Parties had the right to vote, and civil society played a key role in the entire process, having a direct influence on the positions adopted by countries.

 Ana’s nomination for re-election was a historic opportunity for women with disabilities to continue to raise their profile on the United Nations body responsible for combatting discrimination against women, reaffirming their identity as an integral part of the overall population of women and expanding disability beyond the Committee on the Rights of Persons with Disabilities (CRPD), something which until now had never been achieved.
 We must not forget that, according to UN Women, an estimated one in five women in the world lives with a disability (a total population of over 600 million women and girls with disabilities globally).
 Women and girls with disabilities needed to continue to have a voice on the CEDAW Committee!